 I am an avid receipt-checker.
 People make mistakes all the time, and I would hate to fall victim to an overcharge.
 Taking the extra minute to scan your receipt can save you quite a bit of money.

-Mr. STS and I went through the life insurance-buying process a few months ago.
+My husband and I went through the life insurance-buying process a shortly after we tied the knot.
 Surprisingly, it was a much easier task than we thought it would be.
 If you are not convinced that your family needs life insurance, be sure to read this post: 5 Reasons Why You Should Buy Life Insurance.
 Okay, here we go!
-5 Steps to Buying… Read More
+5… Read More

 This isn’t a fun topic, but it is definitely a necessary one.
 The good news is that term life insurance (not WHOLE life!) isn’t as complicated as you might think.
-Here are 5 reasons why you should buy life insurance:
+If you don’t think you need life insurance, this post will change your mind!

 This might seem like an odd question.
 You can never have too much in savings, right?